Royal Air Force in World War II: Command, control and organization

 Each Air Member was responsible for a specific department of the Air Ministry.
 These departments were in turn subdivided into various specific directorates corresponding to his appointment title.
 The rest of the Air Ministry was divided into directorates, departments and committees of civil service members.

 Command

 At the outbreak of the war, there were 7 air commands.
 Each of these commands was usually commanded by an air chief marshal.

 Bomber Command, formed in 1936, consisted of all bomber squadrons except those of Coastal Command, United Kingdom.
 These squadrons were organized into a number of divisions and were charged with carrying out the offensive bombing directives laid down by the Chief of the Air Staff.

-Fighter Command, established in 1936, was responsible for the air defense of the United Kingdom.
+Fighter Command, established in 1936, was responsible for the air defence of the United Kingdom.
 It consisted of a staff at Bentley Priory and fighter groups, and also took operational control of Anti-Aircraft Command, which in turn ran the aircraft warning system and the searchlight and sound detection units.
 The fighter groups were distributed throughout the United Kingdom in the following four sectors: